cuthbertLab/music21/buildDoc/rst/what.rst

 What Is Music21?
 ======================================

-Music21 is a tool kit for computer-aided musicology.
-Additional applications include computational musicology, musical example extraction and generation, music notation editing and scripting, and a wide variety of approaches to compositiong, both algorithmic and directly specified.
+Music21 is a toolkit for computer-aided musicology.
+Additional applications include computational musicology, musical example extraction and generation, music notation editing and scripting, and a wide variety of approaches to composition, both algorithmic and directly specified.

 Getting Musical Data